Article updated: May 16, 2023

 - Publish at the "right" time

 Looking to learn the fundamentals of social media marketing?
 Check out your options and sign up for a free, live, interactive Social media bootcamp class.
-Looking for advanced training?
+Need advanced training?
 Check out our other training and certification offerings.

 There are posts, and then there are effective posts.
-To publish truly effective social media content, you should understand the specific purpose and value of each element of a post.
+To publish truly effective social media content, you need to understand the specific purpose and value of each element of a post.

-Here’s a sample post, built right in Hootsuite.
+Here’s a sample post showing the following key elements, built right in Hootsuite.

-For more details and best practices for each of these elements, see Build the perfect post.
+You'll find details and best practices for each of these elements, in the next section of this article.

 There’s no such thing as a one-size-fits-all post, so we’ve collected some proven best practices to help you achieve your social media goals.
 Here, we drill down into the post elements mentioned in Know your post anatomy to help you grow and engage your audience and avoid social media stagnation.